 Alistair Morrison has also created two smaller installation artworks, titled Inspired by British Music and Inspired by World Music.
 Each piece is a three-panelled triptych artwork featuring a selection of 13 musicians from the 72 photographed by Alistair for the Searching for Apollo project.

 Bespoke customisation – put yourself in the picture.

 In an exciting development for the collectors market, Searching for Apollo and its accompanying limited editions all have bespoke customisation options – including the option for you, as a purchaser, to appear alongside your chosen musical heroes in a unique customised version of the artwork.
 This requires you to sit for a portrait session with Alistair Morrison.

-The Inspired by British Music triptych is on show at the gallery until 18 May 2018, and Alistair Morrison will be at the gallery from 1-4pm on Saturday 28 April to discuss the work with interested collectors.
+The Inspired by British Music triptych is on show at the gallery until 18 May 2018.
 The Searching for Apollo master altarpiece, at 451cm high, is just a few cm too tall for our gallery space, but is available to view by appointment at an offsite location.